-Operating and Maintaining an EB-5 Regional Center
+Operating and Maintaining a Regional Center

-A regional center’s responsibilities include not only managing projects but also maintaining USCIS compliance, filing investors’ I-526 petitions, and providing supporting documentation for investors’ I-829 petitions.
+A regional center’s responsibilities include not only managing projects but also maintaining USCIS compliance, filing investors’ I-526E petitions, and providing supporting documentation for investors’ I-829 petitions.

-The regional center must ensure compliance with U.S. securities laws at the state and local levels, as set out in the United States Securities Act of 1933 and regulated by the U.S. Securities and Exchange Commission (SEC) and other agencies.
+An approved regional center must ensure compliance with U.S. securities laws at the state and local levels, as set out in the United States Securities Act of 1933 and regulated by the U.S. Securities and Exchange Commission (SEC) and other agencies.

 Alternative Regional Center Investment Options

-Contact EB5 Affiliate Network today for assistance with everything from choosing the best investment model for you to submitting USCIS petitions and applications.
+Contact EB5AN today for assistance with everything from choosing the best investment model for you to submitting regional center petitions and applications.